The baby name Dean covers a lot of territory in just a single syllable.

 Dino Crocetti, the son of Italian immigrants in Steubenville, Ohio, re-invented himself as a world-famous performer.
 He took the name Dean Martin.

-His long career spanned the 1940s into the 1980s.
+The American singer and actor’s long career spanned the 1940s into the 1980s.
 A member of Frank Sinatra’s Rat Pack, Martin’s career spanned live performances, recordings, television, and film.
-Known as “the King of Cool” for his unshakable confidence, Martin ties the name to midcentury cocktail culture.
+Known as “the King of Cool” for his unshakable confidence, Martin ties the name to mid-century cocktail culture.
 You’ve almost certainly heard him croon “Volare” or “You’re Nobody Till Somebody Loves You.”

 REBELLIOUS